hashgraph/hedera-mirror-node/docs/design/hts.md

 The Hedera Token Service (HTS) builds upon the Cryptocurrency Service to provide decentralized issuance of custom tokens on the Hedera Network.
 The behavior will be similar to that of the native HBAR token and as such the Mirror Node will persist token balances and transfer lists and support the retrieval of information through the API's.

+This document highlights the architecture and design changes to be made on top of v0.19.0 code to support HTS.
+Changes should be applied in order of
+1. Database Schema Updates
+2. Importer Updates for Ingestion
+3. Existing REST API Updates
+4. Additional Token REST API additions
+5. Protobuf updates to TokenService
+6. GRPC Token Service

 ## Goals
 -   Ingest HTS related transactions from record streams from the mainnet and persist information to the database
 -   Ingest token balances from balances streams from the mainnet and persist to the database